 • It is preferable that a contribution towards the overall cost will come from other sources if possible; please ensure that you tell us how the balance will be or has been raised.

-• Applications should be submitted by 31 May in the year the Summer School takes place.
-We will endeavour to inform you of our decision on your application by the third week of June.
-We will be prepared to consider late applications under exceptional circumstances.
+• Applications should be submitted by 24 March.
+We will endeavour to inform you of our decision on your application by 31 March.
+Applications may be considered after this date, depending on availability of places.

 How to apply

-• Complete the bursary application form on our website;
+• Complete the application form on our website;

 • An e-mail address is required so that we can acknowledge your application;